akashr/insurance-company/README.md

 * A minimalist design for our webpage and a user friendly interface with no clutter , and inessential on the main interface.
 * Easy navigational menu for assistance to customers.
 * To make our project as application rich as possible.
-*  Our project connects through various modes ñ like handheld device app.
+*  Our project connects through various modes ‚Äì like handheld device app.
 * Project provides various news updates by officers , and downloadable documents.